DereckySany/android-sdk-tools/README.md

-# Android sdk tools
+# Android Sdk Tools
 *see in other languages [Portuquese](/README-PT.md)*

 ### What is it for
-Building platform-tools and build-tools for Android, such as `aapt aapt2 aidl zipalign adb fastboot` ... etc.
+* Building platform-tools and build-tools for Android, such as `aapt aapt2 aidl zipalign adb fastboot` ... etc.

-If you need other tools, please refer to existing tools to add CMake file
+*If you need other tools, please refer to existing tools to add CMake file.*

-*Currently only test the **aarch64 architecture***
+*Currently only test the **aarch64 architecture***.

-I haven't tested other architectures, so I can't guarantee it will work, although I have support for cross-compiling
+*I haven't tested other architectures, so I can't guarantee it will work, although I have support for cross-compiling*

  ****

 ### How to build

-Method one, download the `release/sdk-tools-source.zip` directly to compile, the source code has been patched
+* Method one, download the `release/sdk-tools-source.zip` directly to compile, the source code has been patched

 ```bash
 # arch [armeabi-v7a, arm64-v8a, x86, x86_64]